andrewkchan/deepseek.cpp/README.md

 # Instructions

 deepseek.cpp requires a computer with a C++20-compatible compiler.
-You'll also need a directory containing LLM safetensor weights and configuration files in huggingface format, which you'll need to convert into a `.dseek` file.
+You'll also need a directory containing LLM safetensor weights and configuration files in huggingface format, which you'll need to convert by providing a directory into which `.dseek` files containing the converted weights will go.
 Follow the below to download DeepSeek-V2-Lite, build `deepseek.cpp`, and run it:

 ```
 # install git LFS